polkadot-developers/substrate-docs/content/md/en/docs/install/troubleshoot-rust-issues.md

 source "$HOME/.cargo/env"
 ```

-## Installing cmake or protobuf for M-series macOS users
+## Installing cmake or protobuf for Apple Silicon (M-series) macOS users

 Currently, there are issues when compiling the Substrate node while using the packages that are pre-installed on macOS computers with the M-series chip.